CompleteUnityDeveloper/1_Intro_Setup/README.md

 You're welcome to download, fork or do whatever else legal with all the files!
 The real value is in our huge, high-quality online tutorials that accompany this repo.
 You can check out the course here: [Complete Unity Developer](http://gdev.tv/cudgithub)

 ## In This Section
 Get Unity 2018 with Unity Hub, and Visual Studio downloading on Mac and PC.
-Test it works, and learn how to us the course (Section REF: IS_CUD)
+Test it works, and learn how to us the course (Section REF: IN_CUD)

 ## How To Build / Compile